6161726f6e/EditYoutubeMusicPlaylists/README.md

 **The Youtubemusic GUI doesn't work for such large playlists.
 Luckily, I found a cool API for it (https://github.com/sigma67/ytmusicapi).**

-**This program allows managing your music library (see full list of options below).
+**I used that API to create this program, which allows managing your YoutubeMusic library (see full list of options below).
 I mostly use this app now to manage my playlists.
 It makes many tasks much easier, such as deleting a song from large playlist, liking all songs in a playlist, listing all songs in a playlist, deleting all songs by an artist from a playlist, deleting/adding a list of songs, deleting songs with partially matching song titles, etc.**

 ## Requirements
 ### Requires file "headers_auth.json" in program folder.
 It contains some headers including your session cookie.